Christopher-Loynes/DisasterDetectionTool/README.md

     - No cross-validation is performed.

   - Confusion matrices are created
-  - ROC curves, macro-average AUC values are calculated, alongside macro-average Accuracy values (since the SMOTE oversampling removes the class imbalance), and misclassified tweets reviewed.
+  - ROC curves, macro-average AUC values are calculated, alongside macro-average Accuracy values (since the SMOTE oversampling removes the class imbalance) and misclassified tweets reviewed.

   - DBSCAN clustering is performed on classified tweets from both the *Naives Bayes* and *SVC* classifiers
   - `Epsilon value` (radius) in line 1002 can be adjusted (this value is for both *Naive Bayes* and *SVC*)
-  - `Min_density` (number of points in the specified radius) in line 1029 for the SVC and line 1280 for the Naive Bayes, can be adjusted.
+  - `Min_density` (number of points in the specified radius) in line 1029 for the *linear SVC* and line 1280 for the *Naive Bayes*, can be adjusted

    - A colour-coded map of the world is generated for each classifier that overlays the location and event-type of each detected disaster
-   - A .csv export is produced, which contains the location, event-type and coordinates of each disaster.
+   - A .csv export is produced, which contains the location, event-type and coordinates of each disaster